-In the early 21st Century, after an era of unprecedented wealth creation (at least apparent wealth, and albeit credit based and debt-fuelled), and further characterised by rampant and unconstrained consumerism from the latter 1980’s into the 1990’s, there has simultaneously emerged an unsettling trend for selecting heavily in favour of self-indulgent, overtly narcissistic personality traits in the broader Western society.
-While this may merely reflect a natural consequence of the absence of war, famine, pestilence or widespread disease in our privileged societies, and therefore leading to a complacency that selectively fosters such traits, there appears to be several other factors that predict, reinforce and give added momentum to this rather egregious trend in human psychology and behaviour.
+In an era of unprecedented wealth creation (albeit credit based and debt-fuelled), characterised by rampant and unconstrained consumerism from the 1980’s into the late 1990’s, there has not coincidentally emerged an unsettling trend for Western societies selecting heavily in favour of self-indulgent, overtly narcissistic personality traits.
+While this might merely reflect a consequence of the absence of war and famine, and the reduction in many diseases in our privileged societies, thereby leading to a complacency selectively fostering such traits, there appears to be several other factors that may predict, reinforce and even give added momentum to this rather egregious trend in human psychology and behaviour.

-First and foremost is the pervasive influence of the mainstream media, particularly in film and television with an endless cavalcade of exemplars of celebrity and wealth in a relentless bombardment of images, frequently air-brushed and computer enhanced, with advertising and programs devoted solely to groveling worship of the allegedly famous, the superficially “beautiful”, and the obscenely wealthy.
-This serves to promote a culture revolving around excessive feelings of entitlement, an obsession with body image, conformity to a perception of perfection and an idealised aspiration to a perceived template of acceptability for our personal validation.
-We have excessively fixated as a culture not only on our superficial appearance, and hence intense regard and absorption with our “self”, but also on the acquisition symbols of status, leading inevitably to an over-reliance on the dictates of fashion and alleged “style” over the more substantive personality traits of morality, generosity, self-restraint, modesty, personal dignity, self-reliance and individuality.
+At the forefront is the pervasive, and often pernicious influence of the mainstream media, particularly in film and television, where an endless cavalcade of exemplars of celebrity and wealth are presented in a relentless bombardment of images, frequently air-brushed and computer enhanced, with advertising and programs devoted solely to groveling worship of the allegedly famous, the superficially “beautiful”, or the obscenely wealthy.
+This serves to promote a culture revolving around excessive feelings of entitlement, an unhealthy obsession with body image, and a conformity to the perception of perfection, with an idealised aspiration to a perceived template of acceptability for our personal validation.
+Culturally, we have excessively fixated not only on our superficial appearance, and hence intense regard and absorption with our “self”, but also on the acquisition symbols of status, leading inevitably to an over-reliance on the dictates of fashion and alleged “style” over the more substantive personality traits of generosity, self-restraint, modesty, personal dignity, moral fortitude, self-reliance and individuality.

-I would particularly stress that, in my opinion, individuality in its purest form is more correctly a uniformly positive (and hence entirely non-narcissistic) personality trait, because this observation appears to contrast with the prevailing opinion among neuropsychologists and cognitive scientists that narcissism and individualism are somehow inherently linked, or at least positively correlated with one another within any particular individual.
-Whilst I would agree that a society that stresses the supreme importance of the individual and his self-centred desires over the collective needs of others is more prone to propagate narcissism within its citizenry, I do not accept that this assertion extrapolates to the level of the individual.
+At this point, I would like to stress that, in my opinion, individuality in its purest form is more correctly a uniformly positive (and hence non-narcissistic) personality trait, because this observation appears to contrast with the prevailing opinion among many neuropsychologists and cognitive scientists that narcissism and individualism are somehow inherently linked, or at least positively correlated with one another within any particular individual.
+Whilst I would agree that a society that stresses the supreme importance of the individual and his self-centred desires over the collective needs of others is more prone to propagate narcissism within its populace, I do not accept that this assertion extrapolates to the level of the individual.

-As evidence of this, narcissists cannot, in my opinion, independently exist without the benefit of weak and compliant individuals to control, forming a parasitic (rather than merely symbiotic) relationship where the primary gain is almost exclusively uni-directional to their ultimate benefit.
-Narcissists also demonstrate an extremely poor grasp of the basic requirements of autonomy and are blind to its merits, most especially because they struggle to maintain their self-esteem without the constant affirmation, validation and unbridled praise of others.
-I would further argue that “collectivism”, particularly that found in so called “social media” such as Facebook and Twitter, far from being a barrier to narcissistic tendencies, has merely served to actively encourage a “culturally-acquired narcissism” which, as a consequence, has flourished within our culture, rather than serving to ameliorate, mollify or otherwise negate these tendencies as experts appear to suggest.
+As evidence of this, it is apparent that most (if not all) narcissists cannot readily exist independently without the benefit of weak and compliant individuals to control, forming a parasitic (rather than symbiotic) relationship where the primary gain is almost exclusively uni-directional to their ultimate benefit.
+Narcissists also demonstrate an extremely poor grasp of the basic requirements of autonomy and are blind to its merits, most especially because they struggle to maintain their self-esteem without the constant affirmation, validation or unbridled praise of others.
+I would further argue that “collectivism”, particularly that found in so called “social media” such as Facebook and Twitter, far from being a barrier to narcissistic tendencies, has merely served to actively encourage a “culturally-acquired narcissism” which, as a consequence, has flourished within our culture, rather than serving to ameliorate, mollify or otherwise negate these tendencies as many experts appear to suggest.